gray rectangle with angle

 Here are some tips to reduce your taxes:

-• Get help from a tax professional or business services provider specializing in owner-operator taxes.
-These services typically save you more money in deductions and other tax loopholes than you pay for their expertise.
+• Consult a professional: Get help from a tax professional or business services provider specializing in owner-operator taxes.
+These services typically save you more money in deductions and other tax loopholes than you pay for their expertise, so it’s a good investment.

-• Save money tax-free by regularly contributing to an IRA, SEP, or 401(k).
-A portion of your contributions are tax-exempt until you start drawing on them many years later.
+• Save tax-free money: Save money tax-free by regularly contributing to an individual retirement account, simplified employee pension plan, or 401(k).
+A portion of your contributions are tax-exempt until you start drawing on them.

-• Track personal vehicle miles.
-Commuting to and from work isn’t an allowable business expense.
-However, you can deduct the mileage if you drive for work-related errands such as going to the bank, meetings, or truck shows.
+• Track personal vehicle miles: Commuting to and from work isn’t an allowable business expense.
+However, you can deduct the mileage if you drive for work-related errands, such as going to the bank, meetings, or trucking events.

-• You can receive tax credits for paying tuition — for yourself or your children — at qualified educational institutions.
+• Look for tax credit opportunities: You can receive tax credits for paying tuition — for yourself or your children — at qualified educational institutions.

 If you need more detailed tax guidance, you can also refer to the Trucking Tax Center at the IRS.